BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 - Config files, where used, now use **JSON** formatted files instead of INI
 - Config files will be automatically upgraded to JSON and overwritten on first use
+- Config file's path is relative to current working directory, not server root.

-We are going to describe on this page how to generate your own config file, place it next to BLOCd and start it like this:
+We are going to describe on this page how to generate your own config file.
+Once you have selected all your options, place the file next to BLOCd and start it like this:

 *Windows:*
 ```